 Concept: Survival 1.
 How do we define survival?
 2. In your novel study/story/event, what is threatened?
 How can the characters, ideas, future... that are threatened, increase their likelihood of survival?
 Explain.
 3. What skills in the novel/story/event could be used to help an individual survive?
 How?
 4. How does change affect the survival of the characters, ideas, events, future...in the novel study? if change hasn't occurred, how can it affect the survival?
 Explain.
 5. Make a grander scale comparison: How is the survival in your novel study/event compare to an event, idea, situation, phenomenon... in the world?
 Explain.

-Using the novel you have been assigned to read at home (either Gregor the Overlander or Escape From Mr. Lemoncello’s Library), compare/contrast the power of one of the characters versus a character from The Last of the Really Great Whangdoodles.
-Explain your connections using quotes from the novel you are reading at home to support your ideas and detailed paraphrasing from The Last of the Really Great Whangdoodles (12 sentences minimum.
+Reading Journal Q1 #1 Part II Wednesday, September 6th, 2017 2.
+Using the novel you have been assigned to read at home (Gregor, Lemoncello’s Library, Holes, Night of the Twisters, Ninth Ward…), compare and contrast the power of one of the characters versus a character from The Last of the Really Great Whangdoodles.
+Explain your connections using quotes from the assigned novel to support your ideas and detailed paraphrasing from The Last of the Really Great Whangdoodles.
+(15 sentences minimum.
 Choose at least 4 ideas to connect for each character.
-Don’t forget your topic & concluding sentences).
+Don’t forget your topic and concluding sentences).

-In what ways does this tragic event, and its aftermath, compare to your novel?
+Reading Journal Q1 #2 Part I Tuesday, September 12th, 2017 2.
+In what ways does this tragic event and its aftermath compare to your novel?
 Compare considering the following words of former U.S. President George W. Bush: “Today, our fellow citizens, our way of life, our very freedom came under attack in a series of deliberate and deadly terrorist acts.
 These acts …were intended to frighten our nation into chaos and retreat.
 But they have failed.
 Our country is strong.
-A great people has been moved to defend a great nation" (12 sentences minimum using topic and concluding sentences.
-Explain using details from the class discussion and 2 quotes from your assigned novel to support your ideas).
+A great people has been moved to defend a great nation.”
+(15 sentences minimum using topic and concluding sentences.
+Explain using details/notes from the class discussion and 2 quotes from your assigned novel to support your ideas).